-There are quite a few podcasts specifically about sales and sales strategies, but when you’ve been working all day the last thing you want to do is listen to a sales podcast on your way home from work.
+There are quite a few podcasts specifically about sales and sales strategies.
+But, when you’ve been working all day the last thing you want to do is listen to a sales podcast on your way home from work.
 While it’s important to keep up with sales trends and news, it’s just as important to expose yourself to creative, entrepreneurial people from different industries with different points of view.
 This fresh perspective can help you think creatively as well when it comes to your own work.

 Alex Blumberg, a producer who has worked on This American Life and other successful podcasts documents his attempt to start his own podcasting business.
 Each episode delves into a new topic like getting investors, thinking of a name, finding a partner and more.
-This show is fascinating because Blumberg is completely honest about all his struggles and insecurities he experiences trying to get this company off the ground.
+This show is fascinating because Blumberg is completely honest about all the struggles and insecurities he experienced trying to get this company off the ground.
 It’s a great listen for anyone with an entrepreneurial spirit.

 Judge John Hodgman

-This hilarious podcast with comedian John Hodgman takes place in a fake internet court of law where each week “Judge” Hodgman presides over a real-world dispute.
+This hilarious podcast with comedian John Hodgman takes place in a fake internet court of law.
+And each week “Judge” Hodgman presides over a real-world dispute.
 Example cases have ranged from a couple arguing about whether or not the woman should get a pet snake to one friend accusing another that he honks too much when driving.
 Judge Hodgman hears both sides and hilarity ensues.
 The perfect way to get your mind off a tough day.

 A show about design and architecture might seem like an odd recommendation, but 99% invisible explores the everyday objects and occurrences we take for granted.
 You can learn how magazine covers are designed, how the elevator and the barcode were invented, how companies design their logos and many more interesting topics.
 It opens your mind to thinking about the world in different ways – a great exercise when facing challenges at work.